Melasmar-711/Research_Track_assignment2_pt2/readme.md

 # **Research Track Assignment 2 part 2**

-* this repositry simply utilizes a ros2 publisher to move a robot in a simulation environment with a simple GUI
+* this repository simply utilizes a ros2 publisher to move a robot in a simulation environment with a simple GUI

 <br/>